David Cameron warns UK must be permanently vigilant against terror threat

-"We don't have intelligence that something is about to happen, but it pays to be very, very prepared, very, very cautious, and to work out we have everything in place we can to deal with awful events like this."'Hotbed of terrorism'
+"We don't have intelligence that something is about to happen, but it pays to be very, very prepared, very, very cautious, and to work out we have everything in place we can to deal with awful events like this."

 Mr Cameron said that there remained a threat of British-based Somalis, trained by the extremist al-Shabab group in Somalia, returning to the UK with the intention of committing outrages.